Seconb/Aimmy-Arduino-Edition/README.md

 - Download [Aimmy Arduino Edition Download](https://github.com/Seconb/Aimmy-Arduino-Edition/releases/tag/v2) and extract it
 - Run arduinospoofer.exe **AS ADMIN**
 - Once that finishes, open MouseInstructArduino.ino
-- In that window, press CTRL+SHIFT+I. Search HID-Project and install it
 - Next, click the upload button (the arrow pointing to the right in the top left of the Arduino IDE), wait one second, then press the red RESET button on your Arduino in real life
 - If it says "Done Uploading.", you're set to continue, otherwise try again or fix whatever error it gave you.
 - Run Discord_protected.exe as admin (You can also run Discord.exe, but it's less safe against anticheats because it isn't packed with Themida)